Skip to main content

 If you have identified the version in which you implemented some undesirable changes, most likely you will want to revert to the immediate previous version.

-• Clear commit message and descriptions will help you identify versions easier.
+• Clear commit messages and descriptions will help you identify versions more easily.

 Identify the version.png